PEI Broadband Fund for Residents TERMS AND CONDITIONS

 - The Applicant and Vendor are responsible for attaining all necessary permits.

 - Infrastructure agreed to between the Vendor and applicant, excluding leased equipment, is the sole responsibility of the Applicant.

 - The Applicant shall indemnify and save Innovation PEI harmless from all claims, demands, actions, and causes of action of third parties that may arise out of this Project.

 4.0 OTHER ASSISTANCE

 The Applicant may not receive non-repayable contribution(s) or funding from any other source for the Project.
-If the Applicant or Vendor accepts any non-repayable contribution(s) or funding from any other source for the Project, Innovation PEI’s approval of the Fund will be null and void.
+If the Applicant or Vendor accepts any non-repayable contribution(s) or funding from any other source for the Project, Innovation PEI’s approval of the Grant will be null and void.

 This Agreement shall be governed by and construed according to the laws of the Province of Prince Edward Island and the federal laws of Canada applicable therein, and no action or proceeding shall be brought to construe or enforce this Agreement except in those courts having jurisdiction in the Province of Prince Edward Island.

 6.0 FREEDOM OF INFORMATION AND PROTECTION OF PRIVACY ACT

 Personal information on this form is collected under Section 31(c) of the Freedom of Information and Protection of Privacy Act R.S.P.E.I.
 1988, c f-15.01 as it relates directly to and is necessary for determining eligibility.
 If you have any questions about this collection of personal information, you may contact the Innovation PEI Office by telephone at 902-620-3596 or toll-free at 1-800-563-3734, or by email at email@example.com.